kernelci/kernelci-api/doc/overview.md

 The Runner step listens for pub/sub events about completed revisions, typically following the tarball step.
 It will then schedule some tests to be run in various runtime environments as defined in the pipeline YAML configuration from the Core tools.
-An data entry is sent to the API for each test submitted with "pending" state.
+A node entry is sent to the API for each test submitted with "running" state.
 It's then up to the test in the runtime environment to send its results to the API and set the final status.

 ### Runtime Environment